EthanNorton/MSML-alignment/README.md

    - Safety in control/decision-making under uncertainty; sim-to-real considerations; verification hooks in RL pipelines.

 4. **Community**
    - This repository aims to pull links together, and organize a format that brings faculty, students, and researchers closer together.

+- Thesis will likely be a blend of the above 4.

 # 🔬 Research Milestones (proposed)